+The BAT for reducing fluoride in water (according to the EPA) is reverse osmosis or distillation.
+Blending is also a proven method for reducing fluoride in water.
+Currently, the water for Well 9A must be treated for arsenic and is pumped infrequently.
+When used, it does blend with water from other wells that serve the "A" pressure zone.
+Reducing the level of fluoride in one well would not be cost-effective when it can be blended with water from other wells.
 Arsenic: Arsenic is a naturally occurring element in the earth's crust and is very widely distributed in the environment.
 All humans are exposed to microgram quantities of arsenic (inorganic and organic) largely from food and to a lesser degree from drinking water and air.
 In certain geographical areas, natural mineral deposits may contain large quantities of arsenic and this may result in higher levels of arsenic in water.
 Waste chemical disposal sites may also be a source of arsenic contamination of water supplies.
 Arsenic does not have a tendency to accumulate in the body at low environmental exposure levels.
 Studies in humans have shown considerable individual variability in arsenic toxicity.
-The levels of arsenic that most people ingest in food and water (ca. $50 \mu g/day$) have not usually been considered to be of health concern for non-cancer effects.
+The levels of arsenic that most people ingest in food and water (ca. $50 \mu g/day$ ) have not usually been considered to be of health concern for non-cancer effects.

 The MCL for arsenic is 10 ppb, the PHG and MCLG for arsenic is 0.0004 ppb.
-We have detected concentrations of arsenic in all our wells except well 30 above the PHG from 2010 to 2012.
-The maximum level detected was 42 ppb in well 9A (May 2010) before the current arsenic treatment facility was operational.
+We have detected concentrations of arsenic in raw water from all our wells above the PHG between 2016 and 2018.
+The maximum level detected was 57 ppb from Well 9A (January 2017) but raw water from Well 9A is treated for arsenic before being pumped to the distribution system.
 No water above the MCL of 10 ppb has been served from any well since August 1, 2011.